SebastianUA/terraform/vault/examples/vault_token/README.md

-# Work with Vault token via terraform
+# Work with AWS VAULT_TOKEN via terraform

 A terraform module for making VAULT_TOKEN.